Lara warns West Indies 'won't last five days' in England Tests

 “If they play good cricket on the first day of the Test series, show they have the mettle to perform against England, that's the key.”

-The second and third Tests will be played at Old Trafford, in Manchester, also in bio-secure environments.
+The second and third Tests will be played at Old Trafford in Manchester in biosecure environments.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive